-In such cases, from a Services Organization perspective, depending on customer, we either go for licensed or open source or totally new test automation tool [that fits requirement with low license cost].
+In such cases, from a Services Organization perspective, depending on customer, we either go for licensed or open source or totally new automation testing tools [that fits the requirement with low license cost].
 We know this, so I will not add more here.
 The Product Organizations have also started to look into Open source tools to reduce the cost of licensing a commercial tool.

 There is also this growing trend to not have any scripting involved OR dev to take care of automation as well [SDET] with minimum effort.
 The expectation here is to minimize script maintenance even though the applications may get updates [frontend UI or at the backend].
 This is where AI based automation tools are mushrooming.
 These tools help in generating automation scripts quickly, and also adapt to changes made on the applications in future.